ciebarbarie/ciebarbarie/content/shows/pak-de-poen.en.md

 A lot of money. <br>
 Of which you, as a parent, can only dream.<br>

-“Cash In!” will be a spectacular show with major prizes, crazy challenges and defying questions in which children decide for themselves how for they’re willing to go to get what they want.
+“Cash In!” will be a spectacular show with major prizes, crazy challenges and defying questions in which children decide for themselves how far they’re willing to go to get what they want.

 _Is there a stop to growth or is it a goal in itself?_<br>
 _How difficult is sharing, really?_<br>